 Bring salt and water to a boil and gently stir to dissolve salt.
 Add potatoes (they should float if there is enough salt, if not add a little more) and cook 20 to 25 minutes until potatoes are easily pierced with the tip of a sharp knife.

-Drain, give the potatoes a quick shake and allow to dry so the salt “crust” forms.
-While still hot, add to a bowl.
+To serve family style, while still hot, add to a bowl.
 Toss with butter and serve.
 When serving, pass the salty butter from the bottom of the dish to use over the potatoes.
 Another option is to serve the potatoes and give everyone a small portion of butter.
 If serving as an appetizer, put the butter in a dish and surround with the potatoes.